Pages from the book, "The Philosophy and Science of Health"--Dr.

 because it had the elevated blood sugar symptom of diabetes but responded

 poorly to insulin therapy.
-Many physicians had considerable success
+Many physicians had considerable success in

-the relationship between diet and diabetes in the 1930s and 1940s.
+relationship between diet and diabetes in the 1930s and 1940s.

-Diabetes, which had a per-capita incidence of 0.0028% at the turn of
+Diabetes, which had a per-capita incidence of 0.0028% at the turn of the

-the century, had by 1933 zoomed 1,000% in the United States to become
+century, had by 1933 zoomed 1,000% in the United States to become a disease

-population and incapacitate almost 20% by the 1990s.9
+incapacitate almost 20% by the 1990s.9

-In 1950, the medical community became able to perform serum insulin
+In 1950, the medical community became able to perform serum insulin assays.

-The problem was that the insulin was ineffective; it did not reduce
+The problem was that the insulin was ineffective; it did not reduce blood

-from the earlier Type I diabetes, caused by insufficient insulin production
+the earlier Type I diabetes, caused by insufficient insulin production

 by the pancreas.